manjunathc/udacity-driveless-car-program/p12-CarND-Semantic-Segmentation/README.md

+# Self-Driving Car Engineer Nanodegree Program
-# Semantic Segmentation
+## Semantic Segmentation

 ### Introduction
+The goals for the project are

-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+* To label the pixels of a road in images using a Fully Convolutional Network (FCN).
+* Each pixel is labeled either as Road or non-roads.
+The same classification can be applied to other object such as other cars, bicycle etc.
+* However, as per current project requirements, I have used to classify only Raod and Non-roads.
+* Project Uses "Fully convolutional network (FCN)" developed at [Berkeley] https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf.

 ### Setup
 ##### Frameworks and Packages